-African Caribbean Traces Family Tree and Finds Roots in Africa
+African Caribbean Traces His Black History and Finds Roots in Africa

-Unanswered questions about his Jamaican history and African roots explains Paul Crooks’ interest in family history and British slave-ownership.
+Unanswered questions about his Black history and African roots explains Paul Crooks’ interest in family history and British slave-ownership.

 Paul was told that it would be impossible to trace records of slave-ownership let alone his African ancestors enslaved on plantations in Jamaica.
 “No one had tried because such records did not exist.”
 In the 1990’s, undeterred, he embarked on a journey of discovery that led from suburban North London to Jamaica and ultimately back to the Gold Coast of Africa; an effort that has brought him international recognition for his breakthroughs in African Caribbean genealogy research.